rohit12crj/rohit12crj/README.md

 ## 👋 About Me

-I'm **Kalyan Reddy Daida**, founder of **StackSimplify**.
+I'm **Rohit Mondal**, founder of **StackSimplify**.
 For the last decade I've been teaching cloud and DevOps to engineers around the world.
 Today **383,000+ students with 32,000+ reviews** learn AWS, Azure, GCP, Kubernetes, Terraform, and MLOps through my hands-on courses.

 🎯 **The mission:** turn complex cloud-native tech into production-ready skills you can ship on Monday morning.<br/>
 🛠️ **The method:** hands-on demos, real-world projects, no fluff, no slideware.<br/>